Qualitative Research Methods

 Attendance/ Participation

 Your attendance and active participation are an integral part of your learning experience in this course.
 Students are expected to attend class regularly.
 We will be taking attendance at each class.
 If students are not able to make it to class, please send an email to the course coordinator explaining your absence.
 It is expected that students will read all assigned readings prior to class.
 Students are encouraged to share their prior experiences with qualitative data collection during class.
 We have designed the class to include a combination of large group presentations/discussions, and small group discussions and breakout sessions.
-The slides for the class will be available in the classroom at the end of the lectures.

 Communication